danielzen/samsung-tv-off/README.md

 * config
 * body-parser

-`config/default.json` contains the ip address and port the server will run on as well as the `password` that must be sent to the `/off` endpoint  so that the server considers the request valid
+`config/default.json` contains the ip address and port the server will run on as well as the `secret` that must be sent to the `/off` endpoint  so that the server considers the request valid